 Learning to Run: 10 Tips from a Run Coach

 Learning to run can be overwhelming when you’re starting out, but it doesn’t have to be.
-After running my whole adult life and coaching runners around the world, I’ve compiled my top tips to help you get started running.
-Whether you’re following a run-walk program or training for your first 5K, these tips will help you build your endurance and confidence while learning to take care of your body and prevent injuries.
+After running my whole adult life and coaching runners around the world, I’ve compiled my top tips to help you start running.
+Whether you’re following a run-walk program, training for your first 5K, or running for mental health benefits, these tips will help you build your endurance and confidence while learning to take care of your body and prevent injuries.
+If you need a training plan to help you build your stamina and fitness level, head to the Runstreet Training Center, and I’ll be happy to help you crush your running and fitness goals.

 learning-to-run